revanth0307/UniversityEvent/README.md

 2. Navigate to the project directory. use two terminal <br>
     **Cd Client** - For Frontend <br>
     **Cd api** - For Backend <br>
-3. Install server dependenciesfor both frontend and backend.
-4. Create a .env file in the root directory with the following content, and replace placeholders with your own values. <br>
+3. Create a .env file in the root directory with the following content, and replace placeholders with your own values. <br>
      MONGODB_URI=mongodb://localhost/your-database-name
-5. Start the server.<br>
+4. Start the server.<br>
      **ems/api:** nodemon start<br>
      if the command is not working use **PowerShell -ExecutionPolicy Bypass nodemon** this command.
-7. Start the Client:<br>
+5. Start the Client:<br>
       **ems/client:** npm run dev

 **The application should now be running.
 You can access it at http://localhost:5173**<br>